wistia/wistia-open-docs/_posts/data-api.md

-id               | A unique numeric identifier for the Contact or ContactGroup. name             | The display name of this Contact or ContactGroup. type             | A string representing what type of share this object represents: 'Contact' or 'ContactGroup'. email (optional) | If this object refers to a Contact, this field will be present, indicating the contact email of the person with which the project is shared.
+id               | A unique numeric identifier for the Contact or ContactGroup. name             | The display name of this Contact or ContactGroup. type             | A string representing what type of share this object represents: 'Contact' or 'ContactGroup'. email  <br>(if available) | If this object refers to a Contact, this field will be present, indicating the contact email of the person with which the project is shared.
 If it's a ContactGroup, this field will be omitted.

 #### Example JSON Response